CosmWasm/optimizer/README.md

 _This works for most cases, for monorepo builds see advanced_

-The easiest way is to simply use the [published docker image](https://hub.docker.com/r/cosmwasm/rust-optimizer).
+The easiest way is to simply use the [published docker image](https://hub.docker.com/r/cosmwasm/optimizer).
-You must set the local path to the smart contract you wish to compile and it will produce an `artifacts` directory with `<crate_name>.wasm` and `contracts.txt` containing the hashes.
+You must set the local path to the smart contract you wish to compile and it will produce an `artifacts` directory with `<crate_name>.wasm` and `checksums.txt` containing the hashes.
 This is just one file.

 Run it a few times on different computers and use `sha256sum` to prove to yourself that this is consistent.
 I challenge